-Families that do not qualify for the bedroom size requested will be placed at the bottom of the waiting list of the correct bedroom size.
+Families that do not qualify for the bedroom size requested will be removed from the waiting list and will have to apply for the correct bedroom size when that bedroom size opens.

 PART II: MANAGING THE WAITING LIST

 LHC must have policies regarding the type of waiting list it will utilize as well as the various aspects of organizing and managing the waiting list of applicant families.
 This includes opening the list to new applicants, closing the list to new applicants, notifying the public of waiting list openings and closings, updating waiting list information, purging the list of families that are no longer interested in or eligible for public housing, and conducting outreach to ensure a sufficient number of applicants.